apchsh/SAFPhot/README.md

 - Create subplot pdf of most important plots and add plots to show systematics e.g. FWHM, background, CCDX, CCDY, comparison-X vs comparison-Y residuals etc
 - In phot.py, create separate ingress and egress times for expected vs actual so predicted times can still be shown but highest S/N can use more accurate values. determined by user.
+- In phot.py, modify comparison ensamble to use weighted sum/average according to flux errors